syncfusion-content/winui-docs/winui/AI-AssistView/open-ai.md

 This section explains about how to connect the AIAssistView with OpenAI.

-## Creating an application with WinUI AIAssistView
+## Creating an application with Nuget reference.

 1. Create a [WinUI 3 desktop app for C# and .NET 6](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop).
 2. Add reference to [Microsoft.Semantickernal](https://www.nuget.org/packages/Microsoft.SemanticKernel) NuGet.